Federico-Chandia/movies/README.md

 **Federico Chandia, 26 años, Magdalena, Bs As.

-**Fernando Herrera, 32 años, San Salvador Bs As.
+**Fernando Herrera, 32 años, San Salvador Jujuy.

 **Jorge Falcon, 41 años, Temperley